Resisting Quantum Key Distribution Attacks Using Quantum Machine Learning: Model

 where, $v_t$ is the $N$-dimensional input vector at time step $t$, $VQC_k(\cdot)$ represents a parameterized variational quantum circuit for gate $k$, $\sigma$ denotes the sigmoid activation function that regulates information flow, $\tanh$ denotes the hyperbolic tangent activation function for candidate states, and $i_t, f_t, \tilde{C}_t, o_t$ are the input, forget, candidate cell state, and output gates at time $t$, respectively.

-This information is processed through variational quantum circuits (VQCs), Forget Gate, Input Gate, Update Gate, and Output Gate.
 The outputs of the VQCs are passed through classical nonlinearities ($\sigma$, $\tanh$) before combining to produce the updated hidden and cell states.
 These updated states are then propagated to the next time step.
 The architecture of the QLSTM model used in this work is visually illustrated in Figure~\ref{fig:combined_qlstm_lstm} (a).

-\subsection{Classical LSTM Layer}
+\subsubsection{Classical LSTM Layer}